 Also read: 21 simple tips to be a responsible traveller

 Bangaram is a resort island that is a 45-minute boat ride from Agatti, and whose clientele is mainly foreign tourists.
-Probably because of this, it is the most expensive island to visit in Lakshadweep.
-The accommodation is tasteful but slightly run-down, the food is a mix of western, north Indian and south Indian, and service is quite professional.
+Probably because of this, it is the most expensive island to visit in the Lakshadweep islands.
+The accommodation is tasteful but slightly run-down; the food is a mix of western, north Indian and south Indian, and service is quite professional.
 Sadly, despite being completely safe, the tap water smells extremely unpleasant because of its sulfur content.
-For drinking, mineral water is provided, and bottles of purified rainwater can also be had.
+For drinking, mineral water is provided, and you can ask for bottles of purified rainwater.

 The full story